Family Reunion Visa for Germany

 The visa application process involves the following steps and follows the general Germany visa application process requirements:

-• At the appointment at the embassy, pay the visa fee, submit the necessary documents and biometric data (fingerprints), and conduct a visa interview about your background
+- At the appointment at the embassy, pay the visa fee if no exemption applies, submit the necessary documents and biometric data (fingerprints), and conduct a visa interview about your background.

 A family reunion visa for spouses (or fiancées in the case of applications for a visa to marry) will only be issued if the German authorities do not doubt that the couple plans to live together in Germany.
 You may be invited by the German embassy for an additional interview, in which a questionnaire will be used to discuss your relationship with your partner.
 Your partner, already living in Germany, will undergo a similar interview at the immigration office in their residence.